lillvzn/journey-logs/readme.md

 ## Day 06, 07, 08 and 09

 I've been working on some projects using what I've learnt, will update here soon.

+I will stop this here and continue to generalise everything in a form of a memoir or a book for the future.

+Thank you